 Variable Speed ECM Condenser Fan Motors are used in condensers for the high efficient models so that the fan speed for the condenser can be modulated according to the load of the system.
-The ECM fan motors are used in condensers that either have a modulating compressor or condensers that have two compressors where one compressor is small and one compressor is large.
-The ECM motor adds to the efficiency of the system by modulating the condenser fan motor to match the compressor use needed to satisfy the load.
+The ECM variable speed fan motors are used in condensers that have a modulating compressor.
+They are also used in condensers that have two compressors or a two-stage compressor.
+The ECM motor adds to the efficiency of the system by modulating the condenser fan motor.
+The speed matches the compressor that runs based on demand.

 Variable Speed ECM Condenser Fan Motors - Peak Operation

 On very hot days you need more air conditioning capacity to satisfy the heating load demand.
 The demand put on your home in the summer.
-In milder weather you do not need to run the air conditioner at 100% to satisfy the higher demand.
-HVAC equipment manufacturers have introduced systems that have the ability to run in two-stages so that on the hotter days you can satisfy the demand and on the cooler days you can run the system at a lower setting thereby using less energy.
+In milder weather, you do not need to run the air conditioner at 100% to satisfy the higher demand.
+HVAC equipment manufacturers have introduced systems that have the ability to run in two stages so that on the hotter days you can satisfy the demand and on the cooler days you can run the system at a lower setting thereby using less energy.

 These things help reduce heat gain to the living areas that you want to condition with cool less humid air.
 The second thing you can do is to purchase a higher efficient system.
 One that can modulate or offers staging.
 Staging from a high-level for a higher demand to a lower level for lower demand.

-Variable Speed ECM Condenser Fan Motors – The Future
+Variable Speed ECM Condenser Fan Motors - Efficiency

 These motors facilitate a higher speed for the increased demand.
 When the system is calling for higher demand the fan needs to run faster.
 And lower speeds when the system is calling for a lower demand.
 So when the compressor is running at a higher speed the condenser fan motor will also run at a high speed.
 When the compressor is running at a lower speed the fan motor will run at a lower speed.